jennyrenjiale/y-translation/todo/zh/9-Promising-Promise-Tips.md

 This article would give you to the point no bullshit tips on how to improve your relationship with the Promises.

-# 你可以我试试
+# 你可以

-Let me make the most important tip standout
+Let me make the most important tip staadfadsfadsf1突突突ndout

 > **Yes! you can return a Promise inside a .then**